BigCommerce Review — Key Pros and Cons of a Leading Store Builder

 You might think that a blog is not an essential feature of an online store — but you’d be wrong!

-Blogging is a key part of any successful content marketing campaign; when done well it can improve a site’s SEO and, by extension, traffic to it (with both improvements obviously leading to increased sales!).
+Blogging is usually a key part of any successful content marketing campaign; when done well it can improve a site’s SEO and, by extension, traffic to it (with both improvements obviously leading to increased sales!).

 Helpfully, there is a built-in blog in BigCommerce.
 And, while it’s not going to compete with a WordPress blog in terms of functionality, it will nonetheless allow you to create the sort of posts that can attract visitors to your site.